shabbir-hasan/Jalpc/_posts/2017-12-21-how-to-explore-line-lengths-in-python.md

 ## Discussion

-I found it curious that a log-normal distribution fits both tweets and lines of code.
-Doing some digging, I found some [literature on the subject](https://epjdatascience.springeropen.com/articles/10.1140/epjds14) of message lengths on the internet.
+You may find it curious that a log-normal distribution fits both tweets and lines of code.
+Doing some digging, We have found some [literature on the subject](https://epjdatascience.springeropen.com/articles/10.1140/epjds14) of message lengths on the internet.
 This study finds that across languages and mediums, comment lengths follow a log-normal distribution quite closely.
 They propose a mechanism related to the [Weber-Fechner law](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law), which suggests a logarithmic scale in degrees of perception.
 It seems reasonable that lengths of code lines would respond to the same mechanism.

 As for the data, I think it's quite interesting what this reveals about each project's commitment to the PEP8 line length.
 Pandas, Scikit-Learn, and Matplotlib seem to be strongly committed to keeping their lines below 79 characters; by contrast, AstroPy doesn't seem to mind the occasional long line (though it does still display a "cramming" pattern, to use the parlance of the Twitter team's analysis).